SAP-samples/btp-dc-samples/docs/hanacloud/setup_hanacloud_central.md

-# Set Up SAP Hana Cloud with a Booster
+# Set Up SAP HANA Cloud Central with a Booster

+In this set-up guide, you use the SAP HANA Cloud Administration Tools to set up a HANA Cloud instance, which is not bound to a specific BTP runtime or envirionment.

+### Set Up SAP HANA Cloud Administration Tools

+SAP HANA Cloud Central enables you to administer and monitor SAP HANA Cloud instances.

 1. Go to your Global Enterprise Account.